-Action 15.2.2: Provide continued and expanded Moover and car/vanpooling services tied to and coordinated with regional routes servicing commuters, students, resorts, downtowns, bus and train terminals, and healthcare facilities for the elderly, disables, and handicapped.
+Action 15.2.2: Promote the Southern Vermont Transit (aka: Moover) and car/vanpooling services tied to and coordinated with regional routes servicing commuters, students, resorts, downtowns, bus and train terminals, and healthcare facilities for the elderly, disabled, and handicapped.

-Action 15.2.3: Promote Downtown development along Shafter St to Reardon's Bridge and around Beaver St to create alternate and circular traffic and pedestrian patterns.
+Action 15.2.3: Promote downtown pedestrian patterns along Shafter St. to Reardon's Bridge and around Beaver St to create alternate and circular pedestrian patterns.

-Action 15.2.4: Provide safe and ADA accessible sidewalks, crosswalks, and walkways connecting major services and facilities of the town.
+Action 15.2.4: Provide safe and ADA accessible sidewalks, crosswalks, and walkways connecting the services and facilities of the town.
 Continue lighting and sidewalk projects to address gateway/pedestrian issues.
-(See Dubois and King study).

-Action 15.2.5: Provide safe and accessible bicycle and pedestrian friendly pathways, transportation networks and facilities servicing the Downtown area and major transportation corridors (along Routes 9 and 100).
+Action 15.2.5: Provide safe and accessible bicycle and pedestrian friendly pathways, transportation networks and facilities servicing the downtown area and transportation corridors along Routes 9 and 100.